 Students may not miss more than 10% of direct contact time within a given course.
-Students who miss 10%, or more, of any course are subject to an automatic fail unless the missing contact hours can be made up by the student and faculty meeting outside of the normal class hours (this is completely dependent on faculty willingness and availability as it is not required for faculty to do so).
+Students who miss 10%, or more, of any course are subject to an automatic fail unless the missing contact hours can be

 Learning outcomes for classes that have multiple formats are to be identical across format.
 Format should have no effect on quality or quantity of learning outcomes.